Becky Bloomwood: Shopaholic & Sister

-After a trip to the supermarket fails to distract Becky from her thoughts, she tries to sleep it off in her first night in the loft alone.
+After a trip to the supermarket fails to distract Becky from her thoughts, she tries to sleep it off on her first night in the loft alone.
 Soon she has a nightmare about transforming into her nemesis, Alicia, that makes her realize what she has done.
 Becky heads to Scully in Northern England to reconcile with Jess and learn how to be thrifty.
-Jess initially refuses to help out after her behavior in London, but Jim offers her a place to stay at his friend's Bed and Breakfast.
-While in Scully, Becky befriends Jim's teenaged daughter, Kelly, and she becomes a supporting friend similar to Suze.
+Jess initially refuses to help out after her behavior in London, but Jim offers her a place to stay at his friend's bed and breakfast.
+While in Scully, Becky befriends Jim's teenage daughter, Kelly, and she becomes a supporting friend similar to Suze.
 Learning more from Jim about her sister's past under Bill's harsh upbringing, Becky finally realizes that Jess had been originally right about her being a spoiled brat all her life.
-After failing to talk to Jess, Kelly suggests that she forgets about her and believes they're nothing alike.
+After failing to talk to Jess, Kelly suggests that she forget about her and believes they're nothing alike.
 Becky almost takes her advice, but Jim convinces her to come with his family up to an environmental meeting.
-At an environmental meeting, she befriends Robin and other protesters and they like her ideas for more media attention.
+At an environmental meeting, she befriends Robin and other protesters, and they like her ideas for more media attention.
 However, Jess is against it and wants Becky to leave.
-Robin insists that she stays because he and the other protesters feel that she had better ideas and the meeting is no place for personal family issues.
+Robin insists that she stays because he and the other protesters feel that she has better ideas and the meeting is no place for personal family issues.
 While talking to Jess alone, Becky discovers that she recently had a test done for a blood clot from an accident she had years earlier.
-Becky is shocked by this, but then recalls that she was told to get tested by Jess if they were related, something that she pushed on the back of her mind.
+Becky is shocked by this, but then recalls that she was told to get tested by Jess if they were related, something that she pushed to the back of her mind.
 Jess admitted that after learning more about her mother, Marguerite's flirtatious past from her aunt, Florence, she was really seeking a DNA test between her and Graham before finding more potential fathers.
-Becky comes to the conclusion that since there was no DNA test done along with everyone else assuming, she and Jess may not be related and is heartbroken by this.
-Becky realizes how much she's hurt Jess with her earlier behavior in London by acting like a brat, that she shouldn't leave without at least taking responsibility for her actions and try to reconcile as a friend.
+Becky concludes that since there was no DNA test done, along with everyone else assuming, she and Jess may not be related and is heartbroken by this.
+Becky realizes how much she's hurt Jess with her earlier behavior in London by acting like a brat, that she shouldn't leave without at least taking responsibility for her actions and trying to reconcile as friends.
 She makes a heartfelt apology to Jess for her earlier behavior and admits she was right.
-Becky's behavior compounded more problems than solutions and her marriage to Luke finally fell apart.
+Becky's behavior compounded more problems than solutions, and her marriage to Luke finally fell apart.
 Jess forgives Becky and wishes her the best of luck in saving her marriage.
 Back at her room, Becky ponders what to do as she packs her bags for the return trip home.
-Without Suze to help her cope, Danny promoting his fashion like by making appearances in Europe on the catwalk and her parents being away, Becky must find a way to save her marriage on her own.
+Without Suze to help her cope, Danny, promoting his fashion line by making appearances in Europe on the catwalk, and her parents being away, Becky must find a way to save her marriage on her own.
 Robin and the other protesters beg Becky to stay and help them, but she refuses and tells them she must return home.
-Jim tries to convince her to stay and sincerely admits he is concerned about her well being and having a mental breakdown while she's alone in London.
-He believes by helping the protesters out in getting more media coverage, it could distract her from her problems at home.
+Jim tries to convince her to stay and sincerely admits he is concerned about her well-being and having a mental breakdown while she's alone in London.
+He believes that by helping the protesters out in getting more media coverage, it could distract her from her problems at home.
 Becky appreciates Jim's concerns, but remains resolute in returning home to save her marriage to Luke.